pcamus/pymath/Limits/num_limit/README.md

 ![](num_seq2.jpg)

+*The num_sequence.py is slightly modified in adding a low boundary (4 in the example)*

 ![](num_funcR2.jpg)

 We can see that the first one seems to converge toward **0.5** and the second one toward **0** (a = 20, f = 50).